Bill Cosby sexual assault cases: Judith Huth

 On September 20, it was revealed that one of the thirteen prosecution witnesses in the criminal trial was alleged Cosby victim Margie Shapiro.
-Allred filed a motion in the Huth civil case to have the deposition of Shapiro postponed until after the criminal trial.
-Allred stated she believed the defense would try to use the deposition against Shapiro to find discrepancies in the upcoming trial.
+Allred filed a motion in the Huth civil case to postpone Shapiro's deposition until after the criminal trial because she believed the defense would try to use the deposition against Shapiro to find discrepancies in the upcoming trial.
 Cosby attorney Angela Agrusa opposed this motion.
 On June 27, 2017, Judge Karlan set a trial start date for July 30, 2018.

 Two months after Cosby was released from a Pennsylvania prison, the case was revived, and his lawyer said he would continue to plead the 5th.
-The Los Angeles Superior Court has decided that civil trial could go forward with a tentative date of April 18, 2022.
-On March 16, Cosby's lawyers filed court papers that alleged that the statute violated the constitution's ex post facto law.
+The Los Angeles Superior Court has decided that trial could tentatively occur on April 18, 2022.
+On March 16, Cosby's lawyers filed court papers alleging that the statute violated the constitution's ex post facto law.
 Two days later, Huth's and Cosby's lawyers had a heated meeting to decide the fate of the lawsuit.
 Defense lawyer Jennifer Bonjean said that they haven't made a decision yet but they were looking for a fair trial somewhere in May.
-The trial then began setting up the jury on the week of May 23rd to 28th, and the trial itself is expected to take two weeks to finish.
-Opening arguments were scheduled for June 1st.
+The trial then began setting up the jury on the week of May 23 to 28, and the trial itself is expected to take two weeks to finish.
+Opening arguments were scheduled for June 1.

-On June 7th 2022, Huth testified to a jury in the civil trial, recalling the events that happened in the Playboy Mansion.
-Notably, photos of Cosby with a beard posing with her dates back to 1975, meaning that the incident occurred on that year.
+On June 7, 2022, Huth testified to a jury in the civil trial, recalling the events that happened in the Playboy Mansion.
+Notably, photos of a bearded Cosby posing with her date back to 1975, meaning that the incident occurred that year.
 A day later, Cosby denied these events, saying "I don't know Ms. Huth".
 He was not expected to attend the trial.
-On June 21, 2022, the California civil jury ruled in favor of Huth, with Cosby ordered to pay $500,000 and no punitive damages.
+On June 21, 2022, the jury ruled in favor of Huth and ordered Cosby pay $500,000 and no punitive damages.